oroinc/documentation/commerce/configuration_guide/workflows/rfq_backoffice.rst

 	e) Cancelled
 	f) Deleted

-.. note:: RFQs with internal status Deleted are not visible in the front store.
+.. note:: RFQs with internal status Deleted are not visible in the storefront.

 .. stop_internal_statuses